taocpp/PEGTL/doc/Actions-and-States.md

 # Actions and States

-Parsing, i.e. matching an input with a grammar rule, by itself only indicates whether (a portion of the input) is valid according to the grammar.
+Parsing, i.e. matching an input with a grammar rule, by itself only indicates whether (a portion of) the input is valid according to the grammar.
 In order to do something useful with the input, it is usually necessary to attach user-defined *actions* to one or more rules.
-An action is *applied* whenever its *anchor point*, i.e. the rule to which the action is attached, succeeds.
+An action is *applied* whenever the rule to which it is attached succeeds.
 Applying an action means that its static `apply()` or `apply0()`-method is called.
-The first argument to an action application is always an instance that represents the portion of the input consumed by the successful match of the rule.
+The first argument to an `apply()` method is always an object that represents the portion of the input consumed by the successful match of the rule.

 ## Contents